48 Idioms About Roads

 Other ways to say: At a turning point, making a big choice

-Fun Fact/Origin: This idiom comes from standing at a road split and choosing which way to go.
+Fun Fact/Origin: This idiom comes from standing where roads split and choosing which direction to go like choosing a path in life.

 2. Hit the road